5 Effortless & Healthy Low-Carb Slow Cooker Recipes for Guaranteed Weight Loss (Perfect for Dump and Go Meal Prep)

 Nutrition (per serving): ~400 calories, 8g carbs, 25g fat, 35g protein

 Tip: Freeze extra cauliflower mash in portions for a quick side dish later in the week.
+(For the exact ratio of cream and butter to prevent a watery mash, consult the Mash Protocol in Aymal's Technical Protocols for Macro Perfection.)

 Recipe 3: Slow Cooker Creamy Tuscan Shrimp